-From his teens through early masters years, his results have been universally outstanding.
-He has completed 17 marathons (and each one met the Boston Marathon qualifying standards), starting with the Marine Corps Marathon in 1989 when he ran 2:58.
-Conrad has run under 2:50 in eight Boston Marathons.
-He’s run 2:42 and 2:43 in Boston; 2:39 in Chicago: 2:39 (second Master) at the Marine Corps; and 2:40 in the Erie Marathon and a 2:48 27th overall in the 2013 World Championships – Military in Suriname, South America.
-One of his memorable and most impressive races was the 2009 Victory Marathon (run in 100+ degree heat, on a course with only six water stations, in Baghdad), where he finished second overall in 2:49.
-He’s been second overall in the Metric Marathon; second master at Clyde’s; twice under 58 minutes in the Cherry Blossom; and 54:10 in the Army Ten Miler Shadow Race in Baghdad (actually a 10.2 mile course).
+From his teens through masters years, his results have been universally outstanding.
+He has completed 25 marathons, each one has met the Boston Marathon qualifying standard, starting with the Marine Corps Marathon in 1989 when he ran 2:58.
+Conrad has run every marathon in under 2:58 with a 2:37 at Boston, 2:39 in Chicago a 2:39 second Master at the Marine Corps, a 2:40 second overall in the Erie Marathon and a 2:48 27th overall in the 2013 World Championships – Military in Suriname, South America.
+One of his more memorable races was the 2009 Victory Marathon in 100+ degree heat, on a course with only six water stations, in Baghdad, Iraq, finishing second overall in 2:49.
+He’s been second overall in the Metric Marathon; second master at Clyde’s; and 54:10 in the Army Ten Miler Shadow Race in Baghdad (actually a 10.2 mile course).
 In the Navy/Air Force Half Marathon, he ran 74:35 as the Masters Champion and setting the course record in 2014 and 75:30 as the Masters winner in 2013.
 His fastest post collegiate 5K came in 2013 at the USATF Master’s Cross Country Championships in Fleming, NJ where he finished 9th overall in 16:05.

 Conrad lives in Columbia just off the Bagel Run course and works at the Johns Hopkins University – Applied Physics Lab.